 As detailed in the ERT Incentive, ESB Networks is seeking to improve the accuracy of initial ERT for Fault Outages and Storm Outages.
 The first two years of the incentive has been spent collating and analysing historic fault outage data and using the insights gained through this analysis to predict future ERTs.
 Using this information, we have established baselines of the current restoration times for fault outages, grouped across a number of fault characteristics and we are using this historic data to adjust the configuration in the System to improve the accuracy of our ERTs.
 In 2022, an ERT pilot was run where the initial ERT time associated with selected device types in seven areas were changed based on our analysis.
 The initial findings of the pilot have shown a positive improvement in the initial ERT accuracy.
-In 2023, this pilot will be rolled out to other areas to achieve our ERT performance targets.
-In addition to this, ESB Networks carried out a review of how ERT's should be handled in the event of a major weather event.
-A cross-functional group from looked at this and has proposed a new approach for dealing with initial ERT's during a major storm.
+In 2023, the outage data for 2023 was analysed using the monitoring and recording process developed in 2021.
+Using historical outage data, the new ERT values were determined for the selected Device Types and the ERT Pilot was rolled out to additional areas.
+Having concluded a detailed analysis of the 2023 outage datasets it was determined the ERT Pilot delivered the ERT accuracy targets as set out in the 2023 Balance Scorecard for both Non-Storm Days and Storm Days.
+These targets were not only achieved but exceeded in both cases.